-3.9.
+587 3.9.
 Image Quality Assurance

-This activity involves evaluating the reconstructed images prior to image analysis.
-It includes image criteria that are necessary to reliably meet the Profile Claim.
+588 This activity involves evaluating the reconstructed images prior to image analysis.
+It includes image criteria 589 that are necessary to reliably meet the Profile Claim.

-This Image QA activity represents the portion of QA performed between image generation and analysis where characteristics of the content of the image are checked for conformance with the profile.
-The Image QA details listed here are the ones QIBA has chosen to highlight in relation to achieving the Profile claim.
-It is expected that sites will perform many other QA procedures as part of good imaging practices.
+591 This Image QA activity represents the portion of QA performed between image generation and analysis is expected that sites will perform many other QA procedures as part of good imaging practices.